microsoft/mggraph-intune-samples/README.md

 Some script samples retrieve information from your Intune tenant, and others create, delete or update data in your Intune tenant.
 Understand the impact of each sample script prior to running it; samples should be run using a non-production or "test" tenant account.

 ## Using the Intune Graph API
-The Intune Graph API enables access to Intune information programmatically for your tenant.
+The Intune Graph API enables programmatic access to your Intune tenant information.
 The API performs the same Intune operations as those available through the Intune portal.
-The Intune Portal ustilizes the beta version of the Microsoft Graph (e.g. https://graph.microsoft.com/beta/<namespace).
+The Intune Portal utilizes the beta version of the Microsoft Graph (e.g. https://graph.microsoft.com/beta/<namespace>).
 The scripts in this repository will be using the v1.0 version unless it is unavailable.

 Intune provides data into the Microsoft Graph in the same way as other cloud services do, with rich entity information and relationship navigation.
 Use Microsoft Graph to combine information from other services and Intune to build rich cross-service applications for IT professionals or end users.
 Natively in Powershell you can pipe configurations from one cmdlet, from a specific service into another.
 This allows solutions to be built that are intuitive and native to the API.